zara-n/emaily/readme.md

 ## Path-parser

-Allows us to extract necessary information out of URL paths, in sever directory:
+Allows us to extract necessary information out of URL paths, in server directory:

 `npm install --save path-parser`

 ## Lodash

-For some javascript helpers, in sever directory:
+For some javascript helpers, in server directory:

 `npm install --save lodash`